scipp/scipp/doc/prototype.md

   - Alternatively we can require an *explicit* conversion to non-shared `BinEdges`.
     For low level algorithms this might actually be the preferred choice?
 - Code that modifies bin edges as well as counts, but does not break sharing (are there any examples for this?).

+How can we provide safe handling of units?

+- If units are handled at runtime, we cannot attach units to each single data point.
+  Thus, iterators and index-based access is bypassing the unit handling and is thus unsafe.
+- If we handle units at compile time, we can correctly handle units in all operations using single data points.
+  However, this brings us back to the problem of a large variety of workspaces types that is too large to handle.

 ### Iteration